James C. Jackson, formerly of Buffalo, died Sunday (Sept. 24, 2000) in his home in Spring Hill, Fla., after a brief illness. He was 78.

 Jackson worked as a foreman for New York Telephone in Buffalo for 36 years before moving to Spring Hill in 1982.

-He was a member of St. Frances Cabrini Catholic Church in Spring Hill and its men's club, the Telephone Pioneers of America and the American Legion.
+He was a member of St. Frances Cabrini Catholic Church in Spring Hill and the church's men's club.
+He also was a member of the Telephone Pioneers of America and the American Legion.

-Survivors include his wife, the former Jean Healy; three sons, Michael of British Columbia and James C. Jr. and Paul, both of East Aurora; four daughters, Lauri Licher of Pittsburgh, Judith Guth of Rochester, Sally Collins of Lakeland, Fla., and Christine Cleary; three brothers, Donald of Orchard Park, Robert of Marilla and Joseph of Charlotte, S.C.; a sister, Sister Mary Julianna of Mount Mercy; 18 grandchildren; and a great-grandson.
+Survivors include his wife, the former Jean Healy; three sons, Michael of British Columbia and James C. Jr. and Paul, both of East Aurora; four daughters, Lauri Licher of Pittsburgh, Judith Guth of Rochester, Sally Collins of Lakeland, Fla., and Christine Cleary; three brothers, Donald of Orchard Park, Robert of Marilla and Joseph of Charlotte, S.C.; 18 grandchildren; and a great-grandson.